elbombardi/squrl/docs/02_design/README.md

 ## Architecture
 - There are 2 main components in this system
-    - API Server
+    - AdminAPI Server
     - Redirection Server
-- API Server is the main server that handle all the API requests from the admin or customers
+- AdminAPI Server is the main server that handles all the API requests from the admin or account users
-- Redirection Server is the server that handle all the redirection requests from the public
+- Redirection Server is the server that handle all the redirection requests from the public users
 - Both servers run on HTTP.
-Securing the communication between the servers and the clients is done using HTTPS, and it is delegated to a reverse proxy that handles the SSL/TLS encryption and decryption.
+Securing the communication between the servers and the clients is done using HTTPS, and it is delegated to a reverse proxy that handles the SSL/TLS.
 - The separation between the two components has two benefits :
     - The servers can be scaled independently of each other.
-    - Security: The API server is not exposed to public users, it's only used by authenticated users.
-The redirection server is exposed to public users, it doesn't require authentication, but it doesn't modify customer and short URL data, it only reads data, and inserts tracking data.
+    - Security: The AdminAPI server is not exposed to public users, it's only used by authenticated users.
+The redirection server is exposed to public users, it doesn't require authentication, but it doesn't modify Account and URL data, it only reads this data, and inserts tracking data (clicks).
+- For the sake of simplicity both components share the same database (Postgres).

 <p align="center"><img src="images/ArchitectureDiagrams.drawio.png"/></p>

-## API Server
+## Admin API Server
-- The API server is the main server that handle all the API requests from the admin and customers.
+- The AdminAPI server is the main server that handle all the API requests from the admin and account users.
-- The API server is a REST API server, it's built using Golang & Swagger.
+- .. is a REST server, it's built using Golang & Swagger.
-- The API server is stateless, it doesn't store any data, it only reads and writes data to the database.
+- .. is stateless, it doesn't store any data, it only reads and writes data to the database.
-- The API server is secured using API key.
-Each customer has an API key stored in the database, and the admin has a specific API key stored as an environment variable.
+- .. is secured using API key & JWT.
+Each account has an API key stored in the database, and the admin has a specific API key stored as an environment variable.

 ### Simple random string generation algorithm :
 - The random alphanumerics (a-z, A-Z and 0-9) string generator is a function that generates a random alphanumeric string of n characters.
-- This function will be used to generate the customer prefix (3 characters), the short URL key (6 characters), and the API key (32 characters).
+- This function will be used to generate the customer prefix of 3 characters (which gives 62^3 possibilities), the short URL key (6 characters), and the API key (32 characters).
 - To guarantee unicity, the generated key will be checked against the database, if it already exists, a new key will be generated and checked again, until a unique key is found.

 ```go